jadhavrohit2138/jadhavrohit2138/README.md

 - 👋 Hi, I’m @jadhavrohit2138
 - 👀 I’m interested in python language
-- 🌱 I’m currently learning html css c++
+- 🌱 I’m currently learning flask,,fast and mysql
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on product base company
-- 📫 How to reach me ...
+- 📫 How to reach me ...my insta id is @__r_j__99

 <!---
 jadhavrohit2138/jadhavrohit2138 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.